 As income changes from year to year, so can the result of this equation.
 The good news is they can compare the taxes to student loan payments and decide how to file their taxes each year if they’re on PAYE.
 They can and should make a fresh tax filing status decision each year.

 In conclusion, there appears to be a greater benefit to filing separately if the spouse with student loans is making less money.
 The couple has the same tax penalty regardless of who has the loans, but the cost to pay back the loans goes way down.

 Borrowers not eligible for PAYE: REPAYE married filing jointly vs. IBR married filing separately

 If someone isn’t eligible for PAYE because they took out loans prior to October 1, 2007, then it’s a little more complicated.
 They would have two main IDR loan repayment options: IBR and REPAYE.

-IBR plan payments are based on 15% of income and allows you to file separately to only take your income into consideration.
-REPAYE is based on 10% of income but the tax filing status doesn’t matter.
+IBR plan payments are based on 15% of income and allow you to file separately to only take your income into consideration.
+REPAYE is based on 10% of income, but the tax filing status doesn’t matter.
 It will take the spouse’s income into consideration either way.